-E.3 Software support to keep track of license conditions
+E.2 Software support to keep track of license conditions

-Given the above, it is possible that SWI-Prolog packages and extensions will rely on the GPL.1 The predicates below allow for registering license requirements for Prolog files and foreign modules.
-The predicate eval_license/0 reports which components from the currently configured system are distributed under copy-left and open source enforcing licenses (the GPL) and therefore must be replaced before distributing linked applications under non-free license conditions.
+Given the above, it is possible that SWI-Prolog packages and extensions rely on the GPL, LGPL or other licenses.
+The predicates below allow for registering license requirements for Prolog files and foreign modules.
+The predicate license/0 reports which components from the currently configured system are distributed under non-permissive open source licenses and therefore may need to be replaced to suit your requirements.